Bletchley and Fenny Stratford: Central Bletchley

 However, as Bletchley developed, a new centre grew up around Bletchley Road (the road from Fenny Stratford to [Old] Bletchley).
 The new settlement became known as "Central Bletchley", distinguishing it from Old Bletchley and Far Bletchley, and from the later development of West Bletchley, which embraced these two.
-In 1966, after a Royal Visit, Bletchley Urban District Council renamed Bletchley Road as "Queensway".
+In 1966, after a royal visit, Bletchley Urban District Council renamed Bletchley Road as "Queensway".

 Central Bletchley is bordered by the West Coast Main Line to the west, the Water Eaton Brook and Water Eaton Road to the south, North Street and Bletchley Leisure Centre to the North and Knowles School/Leon Recreational Ground to the East.
 The dividing line between Central Bletchley and Fenny Stratford is largely a notional one.

 Denbigh

 For many years, Denbigh has been an important employment area: perhaps its most famous resident is Marshall Amplification.

 In 2005, large commercial developments occurred on the immediate outskirts of Bletchley, although still in the civil parish of Bletchley and Fenny Stratford.
-The supermarket chain Asda-Wal-Mart and the Swedish furniture retailer IKEA built and opened large stores at Denbigh North, northeast of the town centre on Watling Street, and Tesco responded by expanding its Fenny Stratford store (also on Watling Street).
+The supermarket chain Asda and the Swedish furniture retailer IKEA built and opened large stores at Denbigh North, northeast of the town centre on Watling Street, and Tesco responded by expanding its Fenny Stratford store (also on Watling Street).
 Whether or not these new developments accelerate the decline of the town centre remains to be seen.

 This same area of development is also home to the new stadium:mk for Milton Keynes Dons F.C.
 Many away fans will arrive via Bletchley railway station, and this may bring some added business to the town on their way to the ground.
 However, most fans will use intercity services to Milton Keynes Central and be bussed to the stadium.

 Brickfields

+Brickfields was an area of Oxford Clay extraction and brickmaking, between Water Eaton and Newton Longville, owned and operated by the London Brick Company.
+Subsequently, the area was used as a landfill site, importing waste from London.